jeromeetienne/AR.js/aframe/examples/demo-portal/README.md

 - i can put a live scene in there
+  - cache material on sphere when outside portal - thus real scene is hidden
+  - it can work for sphere 360 it has nothing special
+  - good thus ALL the content is handled outside

+---
 - thus it can be a way to visual VR in AR
 - good because to put a video in tango is too slow
 - TODO make the source a image or a video
 - make it a live scene too ?
 - in outsidePortal + live-scene => add a cache sphere

 -------------------
 - a actual entity
 - support movie url too

-- do that in a THREEx - add it to webar-playground
+- DONE do that in a THREEx - add it to webar-playground